AcalaNetwork/wormhole-relayer/README.md

 ## Routing Process
 A complete working flow can be found in [routing e2e tests](./src/__tests__/route.test.ts).

 ### evm => parachain
-- first call [/shouldRouteXcm](#shouldroutexcm) and get the router address on karura
+1) call [/shouldRouteXcm](#shouldroutexcm) and get the router address on karura
-- bridge with wormhole to karura router address
+2) bridge with wormhole from evm chain to karura router address
-- fetch VAA
+3) fetch VAA
-- call [/relayAndRoute](#relayandroute) with the VAA, this will relay the token to karura router address, and perfomr routing, which xcm token to the target parachain
+4) call [/relayAndRoute](#relayandroute) with the VAA, this does two things:
+   - relay (redeem) the token to karura router address
+   - then perform routing, which xcm token to the target parachain

 ### parachain => evm
-- first call [/shouldRouteWormhole](#shouldroutewormhole) and get the router address on karura
+1) call [/shouldRouteWormhole](#shouldroutewormhole) and get the router address on karura
-- xcm to the router address to karura
+2) xcm from parachain to the router address to karura
-- call [/routewormhole](#routewormhole), this will send the tokens to wormhole
+3) call [/routewormhole](#routewormhole), this will send the tokens to wormhole from router address
-- fetch VAA and redeem on the target evm chain
+4) fetch VAA and redeem on the target evm chain

 ## Tests
 first start a relayer: `yarn dev`